-I am a mathematics tutor and computer science tutor serving students all over the world on the Internet.
+I am a mathematics tutor and computer science tutor serving students remotely, all over the world.
 Patient, positive, and focusing more on students' strengths than weaknesses, I enjoy finding ways to help students to gain facility, depth of understanding, appreciation of mathematical thinking, and reawakened curiosity.
 I help students to discover connections between new topics and things they already know.
 My students gain fluency and confidence as they see math more as a coherent body of knowledge and as a powerful way of thinking, and less as a series of disconnected rules and techniques.
 I do all of this with a sense of humor, building genuine relationships with my students.

 Socrates knew that one-on-one dialog was the best way to learn and teach and that remains true today.
 The best music students usually take private lessons; it can be the same way with students of any subject.
 Private tutoring can surely help the struggling student, but it can also help deepen and enliven the education of even the most advanced.
 I have helped students to go from failing to As, and have also have helped already-thriving students in AP Calculus BC, and and all sorts of students in between.

 For more information about me and my practice, please see the